tunaynovruz/kodmod/docs/6.ood-problems/money-transfer-system.md

 2. **Notification System**: Users are notified of transaction status
 3. **Transaction History**: Comprehensive history of all transactions
 4. **Different Account Types**: Support for checking, savings, and investment accounts
-5. **Extensible Design**: Easy to add new features like scheduled transfers or recurring payments